05.07.2018 Car Insurance

 There is much discussion in the media and online around what impacts the affordability of car insurance in Ireland.

-We want to answer this question by amalgamating our knowledge of what drives cheap car insurance quotes into one ultimate guide that you can use to:
+We want to answer this question by amalgamating sharing our knowledge of what drives cheap car insurance quotes into one ultimate guide that you can use to understand what may be impacting the cost of your premium.

 Insurance companies take a wide range of factors into consideration when pricing premiums.
 Some of the most common are:

 Not something we can control but the age of a driver is usually taken into consideration when pricing a premium.
 Inexperience and over exuberance make younger drivers a greater risk to insurance companies.
 Statistics from the Road Safety Authority show most drivers killed in road traffic accidents in 2017 were between the ages of 16 and 25.
 As you become a more experienced driver you should benefit from a reduced premium.
-In the meantime, check out our BoxClever option for telematics.
+In the meantime, check out our telematics insurance for young drivers.

 The more you use your car, the greater your risk of having an accident.
 Premiums for drivers who use their car to get to work are generally higher.
 If you want to knock some money off your premium, can you use public transport, cycle or even walk to work?